Interstim: Treating Overactive Bladder Conditions

 The ENS device is securely implanted under the skin near the right upper buttock.
 In most cases, patients typically experience a 50% improvement in their overactive bladder condition.

 If you have any questions regarding Interstim, or if you think it may be right for you, our team of professionals are available to answer any questions to help you make an informed decision.
 We at Western Michigan Urological Associates want to work with you to find the best option for you and your family.
-You can use our CONTACT FORM or call us at (616) 392-1816 to request an appointment with one of our doctors.
+Ask Your Primary Care Provider for a Referral.